Solar Energy FAQ’s

 How much is the Vermont state renewable energy incentive rebate?

-Depending on the size and rated performance of your system, the state awards incentive payments after installation of a qualified solar system, IF the system has been installed by a state partner.
+Depending on the size and rated performance of your system, the state awards incentive payments to approved installation partner companies, after installation of a qualified solar system.
+You will be given a credit for 100% the state incentive payment as a discount on your installation investment cost.
 Solar Pro IS a approved as a qualified Vermont partner.
-Rebate payments must be reserved by the state prior to the beginning of the installation.
-Generally, the incentive payments are about 10% of the cost of a new solar system.
+Rebate credits must be reserved by the state prior to the beginning of the installation.
+Generally, the incentive credits are about 5% to 8% of the cost of a new solar system.